Tropical cyclones in 2021: South Atlantic Ocean

 On February 6, a weak system unofficially designated as 01Q was briefly tracked by the NOAA.
 The system formed and dissipated on the same day without being monitored by the Brazilian Navy.
 Another system formed on February 14 near Rio Grande do Sul, being designated as a subtropical depression by the Brazilian Navy.
 On April 19, a subtropical depression formed, although its precursor formed off the coast of Rio de Janeiro.
 On April 20 the subtropical depression gained strength and was classified as a subtropical storm by the Brazilian Navy, being assigned the name Potira.
 It brought gale-force winds to Copacabana.

 On June 28, an extratropical cyclone in Uruguay transitioned into a subtropical depression on the evening of the same day, being given the designation Invest 1N by the NOAA.
 A day later, the storm strengthened into a subtropical storm.
 On June 29, as the subtropical storm entered Brazilian maritime territory, the Brazilian Navy named it Raoni.
 On December 10, a subtropical cyclone evolved into a subtropical depression and on the morning of the same day it turned into a subtropical storm, called Ubá by the Brazilian Navy.
+In total, a record-breaking five tropical or subtropical cyclones formed in the South Atlantic in 2021, marking a highly unusually active period for the basin.